 What have you learned that’s been key to the film?

 The most precious discovery I made for this film is Sicily.
 Immersing myself in the Sicilian underworld, including the high-security Palermo courtroom where the trials [that put more than 300 mafiosi behind bars] where held.
-The courtroom is among places that haven’t changed.
+The courtroom is among the places that haven’t changed.
 Also learning Sicilian dialect.
 One of my biggest fears was to fall into the trap of convention, of caricature.
 Sicilian dialect is often affected in films.
 So it was crucial for me to interview plenty of Sicilians and use Sicilian actors, which helped me enter Buscetta’s world.
 The Sicilian dialect is real here, which is why even the Italian version is partly subtitled.

 This is your biggest-budget film.
 It also seems stylistically quite different from the rest of your work